OneBusAway/onebusaway-docker/README.md

   - an example call could be to `http://localhost:8080/onebusaway-api-webapp/api/where/agencies-with-coverage.json?key=TEST`, which should show metadata about the agency you loaded
   - the test/demo API key is automatically handled in `oba/bootstrap.sh`, you can change it by setting the `TEST_API_KEY` environment variables in the `oba_app` service in `docker-compose.yml`

 When done using this web server, you can use the shell-standard `^C` to exit out and turn it off.
-If issues persist across runs, you can try using `docker-compose down -v` and then `docker-compose up oba_app` to refresh the Docker containers and services.
+If issues persist across runs, you can try using `docker compose down -v` and then `docker compose up oba_app` to refresh the Docker containers and services.

 ### Inspecting the database

-The MySQL database Docker Compose service should remain up after a call of `docker-compose up oba_app`.
-Otherwise, you can always invoke it using `docker-compose up oba_database`.
+The MySQL database Docker Compose service should remain up after a call of `docker compose up oba_app`.
+Otherwise, you can always invoke it using `docker compose up oba_database`.

 A database port is open to your host machine, so you can connect to it programmatically using `mysql`: